Perivel/domeniere.js/docs/src/docs/v2/services.md

 ```
 This will create a directory for our command inside our specified module's `services` directory.

-> **Note**: In orfer to create a command, you need to have created a module that will contain the command.
+> **Note**: In order to create a command, you need to have created a module that will contain the command.
 See the Modules section for more details.

 Below is an example of a `CreateAccountCommand` that is responsible for creating a User Account from a given registration.
 ```ts